miayam/learn-css/001 Box Model/README.md

 Extrinsic sizing is when you size the element explicitly and set the fixed boundary to your content.
 If the content is much bigger than the element, it will overflow.

-Intinsic sizing is when you let the browser decide the right sizing for you based on your content.
-The element will contract or expand as the content's size changed.
-It will not overflow.

 What does overflow look like?

 ```